ymanasa2022/obsidian_notes/meeting_notes/matt_weeklys.md

 		- Molecule embedding notebook (google collaboration—shows how to install MPLearn package), molecule_embeddings -> takes a set of smiles, will create an embedding of the compounds and you can label different sets and it will show the molecules
 		- Can then directly embed them using embed script or can do similarly search using library_search
 		- Web2023 file for collab notebook.
 Doesn’t do similarity search
+	- want to show that the training set is representative of the predictions ligands

 - [x] Clean up TgCLP activities (take out doubles, clean up names, make sure each SMILES has a unique identifier)
-	- Fill out data resources tab (include path to spreadsheet)
+	- [x] Fill out data resources tab (include path to spreadsheet)
-	- Make smiles+id file with all our compounds
+	- [x] Make smiles+id file with all our compounds

-- Get Lantern RADR Ensemble to work
+- [x] Get Lantern RADR Ensemble to work

 - Covalent Ligands Literature Data Curation
 	- Potent, reactive